learn-co-curriculum/dsc-text-classification-lab/README.md

 print('Percentage of columns containing 0: {}'.format(percent_sparse))
 ```

 As we can see from the output above, the average vectorized article contains 107 non-zero columns.
 This means that 99.7% of each vector is actually zeroes!
-This is one reason why it's best not to create your own vectorizers, and rely on professional packages such as scikit-learn and NLTK instead--they contain many speed and memory optimizations specifically for dealing with sparse vectors.
+This is one reason why it's best not to create your own vectorizers, and rely on professional packages such as scikit-learn and NLTK instead -- they contain many speed and memory optimizations specifically for dealing with sparse vectors.
 This way, we aren't wasting a giant chunk of memory on a vectorized dataset that only has valid information in 0.3% of it.

 Now that we've vectorized our dataset, let's create some models and fit them to our vectorized training data.

 In the cell below:

-* Create a `MultinomialNB` and `RandomForestClassifier`.
-For the Random Forest, set `n_estimators` to `100`.
-Don't worry about tweaking any of the other parameters.
+* Instantiate `MultinomialNB()` and `RandomForestClassifier()`.
+For random forest, set `n_estimators` to `100`.
+Don't worry about tweaking any of the other parameters
-* Fit each to our vectorized training data.
+* Fit each to our vectorized training data
-* Create predictions for our training and testing sets
+* Create predictions for our training and test sets
-* Calculate the `accuracy_score` for both the training and testing sets (you'll find our training labels stored within the variable `target`, and the testing labels stored within `newsgroups_test.target`)
+* Calculate the `accuracy_score()` for both the training and test sets (you'll find our training labels stored within the variable `target`, and the test labels stored within `newsgroups_test.target`)

 ```python